MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/what-s-deprecated-or-removed-from-SharePoint-Server-2019.md

 - [Lists.UpdateListItemsWithKnowledge](https://msdn.microsoft.com/library/websvclists.lists.updatelistitemswithknowledge.aspx)

-### Machine Translations (and Variations)
+### Machine Translations

-The Machine Translation Service will remain supported, but deprecated, for the SharePoint Server 2019 release.
+The Machine Translation Service will remain supported but deprecated for the SharePoint Server 2019 release.

+### Variations

+The Variations will remain supported but deprecated for the SharePoint Server 2019 release.

 ### PerformancePoint Services